 Grand Bazaar (Kapalı Çarşı)

 No trip to Istanbul is complete without a trip to the Grand Bazaar – how else would you try your hand at haggling?
 Whilst it is by no means the only bazaar in the city, it is definitely the most popular and is in fact one of the largest and oldest covered markets in the world!
+As you might expect, this is one of the most iconic sights of Istanbul.
 With over sixty-one streets and three thousand shops there is a lot to see and plenty of bargains to tempt those purse strings.

 Quick tip: Give in to getting lost – it’s very easy to do! – and don’t forget to try some of the fresh lokum (Turkish delight) which is just delicious!